illustrations: Berk Karaoglu

 Could be referred to as the initiation to your legal existence in Germany.
 You’ll need to acquire a special form with your landlord’s signature on it, and then take it to the Bürgeramt to inform them where exactly are you planning to crash in between parties (live).
 Since getting into one of these institutions has been famously compared to cracking the (dress) code at Berghain, you better brace yourself.
 And don’t forget – it’s just the beginning…

-Being raised as a Catholic school girl in Poland, I knew that religion came at a price.
+Being raised catholic in Poland, I knew that religion came at a price.
 I kinda associated it with sacrifices one makes to abstain from temptation, though.
 That’s a bit different in Germany.
 If you are a member of the church (and if you were baptized, you most likely are), you are required to pay a monthly tax.
 The only way out is called ”Kirchenaustritt” and this is how it’s done.
-PS: acts of blasphemy in the darkroom are not enough.
+PS: acts of blasphemy in the darkroom are probably not enough.

 Translated, GEMA stands for Society for musical performing and mechanical reproduction rights, and while you think you personally don’t have anything to do with it, you should be aware that your favorite club probably does.
-And technically, so does every party organizer, however spontaneous the rave.
 GEMA collects fees (Gebühren) for the public use and reproduction of music on behalf of the artists.

 When you say ”Germany”, people usually think of freeways and beer.
 Sometimes Lederhosen.
 One thing that should definitely come into the mix is different kinds of insurances.
 You have probably heard of the mandatory health insurance, but you might not be acquainted with the Haftpflichtversicherung yet.
-Turns out, the liability insurance is a pretty big deal that can prove useful in a variety of incidents, like bumping into someone who had the audacity to ignore the bike lane.
+Turns out, the liability insurance is a pretty big deal that can prove useful in a variety of incidents.

 Imagine the following scenario: you’re making use of whatever life throws at you, a tireless sexy hustler lurking from the darkest corners of the urban jungle, a freelancer always on the lookout for some financial prey.
 It gets a tad less exciting once you realize that you’ll need to get registered as a ”Freiberufler” (freelancer) or a ”Gewerbe”, which could be defined a freelancer who’s selling products (but to be sure, always consult your personal case with the appropriate authorities).
 This honorable title involves some more paperwork, first of all applying to have your business recognized with a ”Gewerbeschein”, and probably befriending someone who’s fluent in German if you’re not.